Small business & the Fair Work Act

 - spend less time dealing with employee disputes and queries

-avoid significant penalties (the maximum penalty for a serious contravention of an Australian workplace law exceeds $133,000 per breach for an individual and $666,000 per breach (for a body corporate).
+- avoid significant penalties.
+The maximum penalty for a serious contravention of an Australian workplace law exceeds $133,000 per breach (for an individual) or $666,000 per breach (for a body corporate).
 Penalty amounts are subject to change.
 You can check the current maximum penalties at fairwork.gov.au

 - build a reputation as an employer who values their employees and does the right thing by their employees.